-(j) Dummy and actual arguments
+(x) Dummy and actual arguments

-In FORTRAN 90 there are two ways of associating arguments when a subroutine is called, the FORTRAN 90 way and for compatibility the FORTRAN 77 way (?).
-The main difference lies in the way arrays are passed, in the FORTRAN 90 way it is by strict type, kind, rank and extent matching whereas in the FORTRAN 77 way it is done by Array Element Sequence association.
-It is important to know that the FORTRAN 90 way is only used when you have an explicit interface block and the arrays are declared with assumed shape.
+In Fortran 90 there are two ways of associating arguments when a subroutine is called, the Fortran 90 way and for compatibility the Fortran 77 way (Adams et al., 1992).
+The main difference lies in the way arrays are passed, in the Fortran 90 way it is by strict type, kind, rank and extent matching whereas in the Fortran 77 way it is done by Array Element Sequence association.
+It is important to know that the Fortran 90 way is only used when you have an explicit interface block and the arrays are declared with assumed shape.

-The FORTRAN 90 way of passing arguments is much more secure, the compiler will detect any mismatch between actual and dummy arguments thanks to the explicit interface block.
+The fortran 90 way of passing arguments is much more secure, the compiler will detect any mismatch between actual and dummy arguments thanks to the explicit interface block.
 Unfortunately the use of explicit interface blocks/module procedures is still very limited within the ARPEGE/IFS/ALADIN code, one reason being that it introduces more dependencies between separately compiled units and thus increases the complexity and possibly cost of the compiling system.

-- CTRL(09) When an explicit interface block is being used for a routine, the interface body should be in an independent separate file (ie: starting with "INTERFACE" and ending with "END INTERFACE" and introduced in the calling routine with an #include statement.
-The interface body should be extracted from the routine itself by an automatic procedure to ensure that they conform. - NORM(27) The INTENT attribute should be used for all dummy arguments: this improves the autodocumentation and the security of the code. - CTRL(10) The number of dummy arguments should be kept as small as possible.
+CTRL(09) When an explicit interface block is being used for a routine, the interface body should be in an independent separate file (ie: starting with "INTERFACE" and ending with "END INTERFACE" and introduced in the calling routine with an #include statement.
+The interface body should be extracted from the routine itself by an automatic procedure to ensure that they conform.

+NORM(27) The INTENT attribute should be used for all dummy arguments: this improves the auto-documentation and the security of the code.

+CTRL(10) The number of dummy arguments should be kept as small as possible.
 As excessive number of arguments degrades the readability and increases the problems of maintenance whenever arguments are added or removed.